 Karen and Greg are both quick-witted, confident, romantic, adventurous, fun-loving, ambitious, cut-throat lawyers who love their lives and careers.
 They both are very social and love meeting new people, seeing new places, and doing the unpredictable and risky.

 Mentally, they both love to pursue even the most radical idea to its logical conclusion.
-They are also easily adaptable in terms of habits and mindsets.
-Emotionally, they are both expressive and believe that when a problem comes up, each side should be heard and appreciated and both people should work together until the problem is resolved.
+They are also easily adaptable, expressive and believe that when a problem comes up, each side should be heard and appreciated and both people should work together until the problem is resolved.

 These two work great as a team.
 They both believe in equality and have a relationship with no defined man/woman roles.
 Each came to the relationship feeling that they did not need the other to “complete” them but that they needed a companion through life.
 They appreciate the other’s need for individuality, are happy away from each other just as they are together.
 And because they are not joined at the hip, they tend to give each other plenty of space to do “their own thing”.